rcaceres1/MatchingGame1/README.md

 _I will be demonstrating a combination of Level 2 and Level 3 (Shown in the Next Steps section_

 1. Player will have to match a base card with a matching card that is outside of the space where said matching card belongs.
-They will have to click on the board for the card to move to the space.
+When they click on the correct card, a message appears that they found the match.
+If they click on the wrong card, a message will display to try again.
 When they 'click', a motivating sound will play, then move to the next set.

-2. In order to win, the player will have to match ten cards in under 5 minutes.
-If unable to match the different sets within the time, player loses.

-**A:** There will be a timer displayed that will count down.
+2. For the purposes of this game, there are ten cards for the player to match.
+The choice cards will be displayed on the bottom, and the matching card changes location randomly as the player continues throughout the game.

-**B:** Reset button on the screen so that board can be rendered again.
+**Reset Button:** The reset button on the screen is available so that board can be rendered again.